Bhutan Tourist and

 Transport

-of Bhutan, where sane driving prevails, and drivers
+winding hilly roads of Bhutan, where sane driving prevails,

-are unusually courteous to each other, unlike in some
+and drivers are unusually courteous to each other, unlike

 |